ShubhamkumarAnand/Alpine-Portfolio/README.md

 All the 15 Properties and Magic function are implemented.

-Next Plan is to implement this beautiful library in the Portfolio website.
+Next Plan is to implement this beautiful library in the Portfolio website which uses the Alpine in place of JQuery.